Grimmmm0/Musika/README.md

+<<<< DISCONTINUED - Firebase Storage is no longer FREE, I have to migrate everything to a different database basically creating a new Mobile App from scratch, therefore I decided to axe this Project of mine >>>>

 Musika

 Musika is a personal online music player inspired by Spotify, developed using Flutter.
 The app features a clean architecture with state management powered by BLoC and leverages Firebase for both database and backend functionalities.
 Musika provides a seamless music streaming experience, allowing users to explore and play their favorite songs.